OtherAesop/15AINameMaker/README.md

 Download this project however you like and follow these steps

 1) Delete the file named `delete_me.wav`.
-This has to be here so I can commit a directory with the right named folder.
+This has to be here so I can commit a directory with the correctly named folder.
    It's a fake wav file, open it in notepad for a surprise!
 1) Copy your music files into the `audio_files` directory
 2) Double click on the main script - `make_audio_path_file.py`